ychescale9/buildconfig-disabled-androidtest/README.md

 # BuildConfig disabled, Java 8, Android Test

-A project showing an issue introduced in **AGP 4.0.0-alpha05**, where running `./gradlew library:assembleAndroidTest` on a module with any `buildConfig` disabled while Java compatibility is set to **Java 8** crashes:
+A project showing an issue introduced in **AGP 4.0.0-alpha05**, where running `./gradlew library:assembleAndroidTest` on a module with  `buildConfig` disabled while Java compatibility is set to **Java 8** crashes:

 Library project build.gradle: